-- Subscriptions: Here you see what subscriptions you have connected to the customer number.
-You can find the monthly cost on the right.
+- Subscriptions: Here you can see what subscriptions you have connected to the customer number.
+You can find the monthly cost specified to the right.

 - Installment hardware: Here you see any phone model you are paying off.
-You can see the monthly cost on the right and it depends on the length of your installment.
+You can see the monthly cost specified to the right.

-- Other: This shows other costs from for example:
+- Other: This shows other costs, for example:

 - International calls or roaming/data usage abroad

 - Purchase of apps, tickets or paid services

 - Reminder fee

 - Rounding to the nearest SEK: In order for the total amount to be in even SEK, an adjustment is made.